B&O's Cranberry Grade

 By: Adam Burns

-One of the best known of these crossings is Cranberry Grade between Terra Alta and Rowlesburg (M&K Junction).
-This 12-mile section of the B&O's main line tops out at a tortuous near-3% grade and still requires numerous helpers under successor CSX Transportation to get heavy trains over the mountain.
+The B&O had no less than four major mountains to cross west of Cumberland, Maryland; one of the best known is Cranberry Grade between Terra Alta and Rowlesburg (M&K Junction).
+This 12-mile section of the B&O's main line tops out at a tortuous near-3% grade and still requires helpers under successor CSX Transportation today.

 A trio of CSX Geeps, led by GP40-2 #6445, assaults Cranberry Grade with eastbound freight Q316 battling upgrade through the snow near Rodemer, West Virginia (Graveyard Curve) on March 9, 1995.
 Wade Massie photo.